era86/era86.github.io/_drafts/2020-02-27-quickstart-docker-compose-rails-app.markdown

 docker-compose run web bundle exec rails new . --force
 {% endhighlight %}

-This builds the `web` container and runs `bundle exec rails new . --force` within it, creating a new Rails application within the `web` directory.
+This builds the container defined in `docker-compose.yml` and runs `bundle exec rails new . --force` within it, creating a new Rails application in the `web` directory.

 _Note: this overwrites the existing `Gemfile` with the necessary dependencies for Rails._

+### Reinstall Rails-specific Gems within the container

+Since the original `Gemfile` was overwritten, the container needs to install the new gems.
+This can be done by rebuilding the `web` container:

+{% highlight bash %}
+docker-compose up -d --no-deps --build web
+{% endhighlight %}

 ### Change ownership of Rails project files to current user

 Because containers are run as `root` in Ubuntu, the files created by `rails new` are _owned_ by `root`.
-To avoid permission issues, change the owner of the files to the current user:
+To allow local editing of the Rails application files, change the owner of the files to the current user:

 {% highlight bash %}
 sudo chown -R $USER:$USER .